bgdnvk/bgdnvk/README.md

 ## 👋
 I'm Bog, originally from Ukraine but spent most of my life in Spain.
-Right now I'm focusing on Java and JS+React but later I want to dive more into .NET, Flutter and of course do more Machine Learning.
+Full Stack dev trying to understand computers, working on my masters right now and trying not to fall for the meme frameworks.
+My interests are: web dev, x-platform, one liners outside of production and ML.
-Additionally I also enjoy programming challenges like the ones at [CodeWars](https://www.codewars.com/users/bgdnvk)
+Additionally I also do stuff like [CodeWars](https://www.codewars.com/users/bgdnvk)
 ## 🎓 Certs 🎓
 #### Nanodegrees
 [Front End Developer](https://confirm.udacity.com/6V3TCRCC)